danielpclark/stop_watch/README.md

 # StopWatch

-A stop watch timer where you hit `mark` to start the timer and continue to hit `mark` to mark times.
+A stopwatch timer where you hit `mark` to start the timer and continue to hit `mark` to mark times.

 ## Installation